chromium/subspace/PRINCIPLES.md

 1. Vocabulary types for returning success-or-failure with different embedded types, or value-or-none.
 1. Tagged unions.
-1. We will provide a required set of clang warnings to get expected behaviour from the library when working with user-provided types.
+1. We will provide a required set of compiler warnings to get expected behaviour from the library when working with user-provided types.
     * We will consider different "levels" of grouped warnings if needed.
-1. We will provide clang static analysis tools and/or compiler plugins as needed to ensure expected behaviour from the library when it acts on user-provided types.
+1. We will provide clang static analysis tools and/or compiler plugins as needed to ensure expected behaviour from the library when it acts on user-provided types (once clang supports C++20 and can compile the library).

 ### Less clear ideas